httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 according to local policy.
 For example, a UA may disable CT compliance checks for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).

+An Expect-CT Host is "expired" if the effective expiration date refers to a date in the past.
+The UA MUST ignore any expired Expect-CT Hosts in its cache and not treat such hosts as Known Expect-CT hosts.

 If a connection to a Known CT Host violates the UA's CT policy (i.e. the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT